dvdvideo1234/TrackAssemblyTool/readme.md

 A: Easy.
 Here are some things to know for never getting confused with this:
    If the line with the middle circle is green, that means a valid prop entity is traced
-     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If the line is yellow, that means the trace has hit someting else ( For example the world ) The yellow circle shows again where the trace hits and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching
+     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and raduis to the point selected are drawn using a cyan circle and margenta line respectively, always shorter than the active radius If the line is yellow, that means the trace has hit someting else ( For example the world ) The yellow circle shows again where the trace hits and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching